fiskl-accounting/help-docs/docs/Core-Features/Accounting/Reports/profit-and-loss.md

 ---
 title: Profit and Loss
 sidebar_position: 3
-description: Understanding and using the Profit and Loss report in Fiskl
+description: Understanding and using the Profit and Loss report
 toc_min_heading_level: 2
 toc_max_heading_level: 4
 tags: